Immigration and Asylum Chamber

 If you are detained, the tribunal will make normally make arrangements for your case to be heard at a hearing centre that has the facilities to handle detainees.
 The tribunal will arrange for you to be brought from your place of detention on the morning of the hearing.

 If deemed necessary, the tribunal will allow some time for you to speak to your representative before the hearing takes place.
-After the hearing you will be retuned to your place of detention and the decision will be issued to you usually within 10 working days of the hearing.
+After the hearing you will be returned to your place of detention and the decision will be issued to you as soon as possible.

 If you are detained it may be possible that your case will heard by video link.
 This means that you will remain in your place of detention and give any evidence that you have to give by video link.
 You will be able to see and hear the hearing room and all the parties on a television where you are detained, and everyone in the hearing room will be able to see and hear you on a television there.
 If the Tribunal intends to hear your case by video link you will be informed in advance and given more information at that time.